Hellblazer: Peter Milligan (#250–300)

 Peter Milligan, a veteran of the Vertigo line, having written both Shade, The Changing Man and Animal Man at the publisher's inception (and another former 2000 AD writer), then took over, starting with a short story in the landmark 250th issue, and taking over full-time following this.
 His run implemented several major changes, including John Constantine's wedding and the loss of his thumb.

 In a rare change, Milligan's run on the title starts with John living in domestic bliss with a nurse, Phoebe.
 Over the course of the first storyline, several new characters are introduced, including Epiphany Greaves, the alchemist daughter of a notorious London gangster, and Julian, a Babylonian demon.
 Over the course of the run, John dealt with a demon taking revenge on people involved in the Liverpool dockers' strike gone insane and sought help from Shade, The Changing Man, after chopping off his own thumb, seen Phoebe die at the hands of Julian, and traveled to India to try to find a way of saving her.
 Following this, he realised that he was in love with Epiphany, and married her in the 275th issue.
 However, the events of this wedding turned Constantine's niece Gemma against him, due to the Demon Constantine sexually assaulting her in the restroom.
 The strain of this traumatic incident turned her against John, and she enlisted the help of a coven of witches to kill him, which later came to a head when John was forced to fight off a brutal Demon summoned by them using John's iconic trenchcoat to target him.

 Afterwards, John's coat (which Gemma sold on eBay) began to manipulate its various new owners into murder, suicide, or other horrific acts until coming into the hands of a man from the U.S., who tried to kill John and Epiphany.
 During the time the coat was missing, John's magical abilities had begun to go out of control.
 John eventually resolves this, and he was re-united with his coat.
-Since this, Gemma and John have a very shaky relationship with one another, and she began a sexual relationship with Epiphany's crime-boss father Terry in order to "punish" John.
+Since this, Gemma and John have a very shaky relationship with one another, and she began a sexual relationship with Epiphany's crime-boss father Terry to "punish" John.
 When he confronted her about this relationship though, she told him that she would not stop unless he was able to retrieve her mother's soul from Hell.
 John agreed.
 In order to get his sister to leave Hell, John agreed to track down her son, his adopted nephew, in Ireland.